 - America the Beautiful era (2009-2021)

-An Era in American Numismatics Draws to a Close
+An Era Draws to a Close

 The 1963 Proof set is the last of a 14-set run of sets to include the Franklin half dollar.
 In 1964, the United States Mint would introduce the Kennedy half dollar, a coin struck to honor the slain president.
-The 1964 issue would prove to be a one year type, as the Mint eliminated silver from the dime and quarter starting in 1965, and reduced silver content in the half dollar to 40%.
+The 1964 issue would prove to be a one-year type, as the Mint eliminated silver from the dime and quarter starting in 1965, and reduced silver content in the half dollar to 40%.

 The 1963 set is a high-mintage set, with over three million produced.
 This number represents the explosion in popularity that the coin hobby enjoyed in the 1960s, where sales for the Mint’s annual set doubled from 1960 to 1961.
 Sales for Proof Sets would remain strong for the next three decades and would only see material declines in the back half of the 2000s.

-The quality of the coins in the 1963 Proof Set are typically high with a significant number (albeit a minority) of pieces displaying sufficient cameo frosting to earn the Cameo or Deep/Ultra Cameo designations by the two major grading services.
+The quality of the coins in the 1963 Proof Set is typically high with a significant number (albeit a minority) of pieces displaying sufficient cameo frosting to earn the Cameo or Deep/Ultra Cameo designations by the two major grading services.

 Due to this, the numismatic premium over spot price is modest for 1963 Proof issues, with the exception of pieces in ultra-high grade with very thick cameo frost.
 The current market price for an intact 1963 Proof Set is approximately $20.
 As a standalone item, an uncertified Proof quarter from the set has a value of approximately $5.